-This provision only applies to plans that currently allow loans.
+This provision only applies to plans who currently allow loans and have adopted this provision of the CARES Act.
 Check with us to see if your plan allows them.

 If you're thinking about taking money from your retirement plan, we have a detailed FAQ for you explaining what you should know.